aridjayarecipes/cutesrecipes.web.app/content/post/1770-steps-to-prepare-any-night-of-the-week-sous-vide-stuffed-chicken-breast-w-carrot-puree.md

 - "Add the spinach and cook for 1 min more."
 - "Add the seasonings to the pan.
 Add salt and pepper to taste.
 Then add a small squeeze of lemon juice.
 Taste and see if it needs any additional salt is needed."
 - "Pull pan off the heat and stir in both cheeses to the pan.
 Set the stuffing aside to cool."
 - "The chicken will need to handled carefully so it can be stuffed without breaking.
 First take a knife and insert it into the fattest part of breast in center.
-Then push knife in making sure you don&#39;t create any holes and get as close to tip of chicken as possible.
+Then push knife in making sure you don't create any holes and get as close to tip of chicken as possible.
 Repeat with 2nd breast."
 - "Stuff the chicken with your fingers by pushing the stuffing in, and pushing it back with your finger or back end of spoon.
-Be gentle you don&#39;t want to tear the chicken apart."
+Be gentle you don't want to tear the chicken apart."
 - "Generously salt the chicken breasts, then add olive oil, pepper and remaining dry seasonings to both sides.
 Press seasonings in gently."
 - "Get a vacuum sealed bag large enough for both chicken breasts.
 Place the chicken in, then add the garlic cloves, shallots, and herbs to top of each breast."
 - "Seal the bag."